The Grose Head South Lookout is a remote vantage point in the Blue Mountains offering beautiful views of the Lower Grose Wilderness.

 Getting There

-The best starting point for the walk to Grose Head South Lookout is at the end of White Cross Road in Winmalee, where you’ll find a small car park (see map).
+The best starting point for the walk to Grose Head South Lookout is at the end of White Cross Road in Winmalee, where you’ll find a small car park.

-From there, you can choose between the Blue Gum Swamp Walk and the Shaws Ridge Trail to reach the lookout.
-We highly recommend combining both trails to create a loop walk for a more rewarding adventure.
+From there, you can choose between the Blue Gum Swamp Track and the Shaws Ridge Trail to reach the lookout.
+We highly recommend combining both to create a loop.

 The Blue Gum Swamp Walk is slightly shorter than the Shaws Ridge Trail, but the full loop covers roughly 10 km.
-The steep side trail to Grose Head South Lookout adds an additional 3 km return.
+The steep side trail to Grose Head South Lookout adds an additional 3 km return, making it a 13 km bushwalking adventure.

-Below is a map with the two walking tracks to the Grose Head South Lookout and the car parking area:
+Below is a map with the two walking tracks that make up the loop, the side trail to Grose Head South Lookout, and the car parking area.

 P: Car park